michal-bajer1/iac-pulumi-seminar/pages/section-6.md

   </div>

   <div v-click class="question">
-    What if we had team use Azure directly?
+    What if we had teams use Azure directly?
   </div>
 </div>